5 Garage Door Maintenance Tips To Keep Your Door Operating Smoothly

 You’ll also want to remove any snow or ice from the area where your door seals; ice chunks or snow clinging to the door can interfere with the photoelectric eye, which could cause the door to come partially down, then go right back up without closing.
 If you choose to remove the old seal and plan to apply a new weatherstrip, be sure to replace the weatherproof seal with a high-quality product designed to remain pliable at any temperature.

 Next, take a moment to inspect the garage walls, areas around windows and doors where small cracks or openings are creating cold drafts.
-Caulk and seal those areas to minimize heat loss.
+Caulk and seal those areas to minimize heat loss as well as seal any gaps that might have formed.

 3. Check The Moving Parts